slevin/talks/oopwtf/slides.md

 #Disclaimer

-graph of line

 ![right 90%](processdiff.png)

-this is my story of better
-find yours
+* No silver bullets
+* In search of a better software process

+^attempt to roll up a number of thoughts I've had the past year

+^ comments are welcome

 ---

-What is OOP?
+# What is OOP?

 _hackneyed question, I know_